andrew/ultimate-awesome/README.md

 - [awesome-plaintext](https://github.com/Chailotl/awesome-plaintext) - A curated list of plaintext software and resources.
 - [awesome-taproot](https://github.com/chainx-org/awesome-taproot) - Taproot is Bitcoin's most anticipated upgrade since Segregated Witness (SegWit) in 2017.
 - [awesome-azure-skilling](https://github.com/chenjd/awesome-azure-skilling) - This repository is a collection of free resources and tips for those working with or learning about Azure. .
+- [awesome-yue](https://github.com/chrsm/awesome-yue) - List of YueScript tools, libraries, projects and other stuff!.
 - [awesome-fpga](https://github.com/coderonion/awesome-fpga) - A collection of some awesome public FPGA projects.
-- [awesome-kafka-connect](https://github.com/conduktor/awesome-kafka-connect) - A curated list of Kafka Connect connectors.
 - [awesome-soms](https://github.com/cor3bit/awesome-soms) - A curated list of resources for second-order stochastic optimization.
 - [fucking-awesome-redux](https://github.com/Correia-jpv/fucking-awesome-redux) - Awesome list of Redux examples and middlewares.
 With repository stars⭐ and forks🍴.
 - [awesome-cryptoiq](https://github.com/Crypto-IQ/awesome-cryptoiq) - Cryptocurrency resources.